playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-forms-intro/index.md

 # Two-way form bindings

 One method for removing the input change listener is by using two-way variable bindings.
-When your framework supports this, you don't need to assign a function for change listening.
+By using this, you don't need to assign a function for change listening.
 Simply pass a variable and watch the value change as you type!

-If you recall from our earlier introduction to components, Angular's syntax to bind to an attribute or property is `[bindName]`.
+If you recall from earlier, Angular's syntax to bind to an attribute or property is `[bindName]`.
 Similarly, the syntax to bind to a DOM event or component output is `(bindName)`.

 Well, if we combine them together, we can sync all of an event's values to and from an Angular variable with a handy shorthand:
 ```typescript